apecloud/kubeblocks/docs/user_docs/cli/kbcli_fault_node_restart.md

       --dry-run string[="unchanged"]   Must be "client", or "server".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
-      --duration string                Supported formats of the duration are: ms / s / m / h. (default "30s") -h, --help                           help for restart
+      --duration string                Supported formats of the duration are: ms / s / m / h. (default "30s") -h, --help                           help for restart -o, --output format                  prints the output in the specified format.
-      --instance string                The instance id of the ec2.
-  -o, --output format                  prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
-      --project string                 The ID of the GCP project.Only available when cloud-provider=gcp.
+      --project string                 The name of the GCP project.
+Only available when cloud-provider=gcp.
-      --region string                  The region of the aws.
+      --region string                  The region of the node.
-      --secret-name string             The name of the Kubernetes Secret that stores the AWS authentication information.
+      --secret-name string             The name of the Kubernetes Secret that stores the kubernetes cluster authentication information.
 ```

 ### Options inherited from parent commands